Seh83/Machine_Learning_Coffee_Sales_Prediction/README.md

 # Data
     Customer - Unique ID for each customer, 3 or 4 digits number.
 In 3 digit numbers, the first digit is the country.
-In the 4 digit, the first two digit represent the country.
+In the 4 digit number, the first two digits represent the country.
         1 Colombia
         2 Ecuador
         3 Brazil